-ESG risks in the portfolio are risks managed by BGIM to which BGHL continues to be exposed.
+ESG risks in the portfolio are risks managed by BGIM to which BGHL is exposed.
 There is an additional risk that BGHL fails to adequately report against emerging environmental disclosure standards, thereby attracting criticism from and loss of favour amongst shareholders or criticism by governmental agencies or regulatory authorities.
 The Investment Manager's approach to ESG is described in the Investment Manager's Report above and the Investment Manager believes it to be a source of competitive advantage when identifying opportunities for the Master Fund.
 The Board considers the Investment Manager to be fully engaged with the process of embedding ESG principles into its investment process, recognising the value thereof to shareholders that this should deliver through NAV appreciation.

 The most persistent risk identified by the Directors is a lack of liquidity in BGHL's shares, exacerbating the discount to their NAV at which they trade.
-This creates a potential arbitrage opportunity and threat to the long--term appreciation in its asset value on a "per share" basis.
+This creates a potential arbitrage opportunity and threat to the long-term appreciation in its asset value on a "per share" basis.
 This might be occasioned if the pricing relationships between and within different asset classes diverge materially from historical patterns, or the quality of investment analysis conducted within the Investment Manager is materially degraded.
+The continued persistent nature of this risk resulted in the Board of Directors recommending proposals for a Managed Wind-down of the Company which were subsequently approved by the Company's shareholders at the EGM held on 28 September 2023.
 The next most significant risk is considered to be a significant systemic market event which cannot be anticipated in advance and is associated with geopolitical or other non-financial factors.